JasonLG1979/PiZero-Bluetooth-Audio-Receiver/README.md

 These overclock setting WILL <b>void your warranty</b> and eat your cat(s).
 I am not responsible for any damages, demon possessions or unwanted pregnancies.

-That being said I've had good results with the following to elimenate audio dropouts with just a small heatsink and a case with no active cooling orventilation. (temps never got over 57c and it never throttled during a 60 min stress test) Your mileage may very of course.
+That being said I've had good results with the following to elimenate audio dropouts with just a small heatsink and a case with no active cooling or ventilation. (temps never got over 57c and it never throttled during a 60 min stress test) Your mileage may very of course.

 ```
 boot_delay=1